3 Common Maltese Behaviour Problems (And How To Fix Them)

 Problem 1: Separation Anxiety & Extreme Neediness

-Why it happens: Maltese were bred for millennia as constant companions to nobility who carried them everywhere as living accessories.
+Why it happens: They were bred for millennia as constant companions to nobility who carried them everywhere as living accessories.
 Their entire genetic purpose is providing continuous companionship.
-They were never expected to be alone and have no independent working history whatsoever.
 Being separated contradicts thousands of years of selective breeding.

 Problem 2: Excessive Barking